-Marketing your restaurant’s rooftop seating is a smart way to win new customers, but you’ll want to make sure you and your restaurant staff are fully prepared to show guests a good – and safe – time.
+Marketing your restaurant’s rooftop dining is a smart way to charm new customers.
+But, before you boost your number of covers, you’ll want to make sure you and your staff are fully prepared to show guests a good – and safe – time.

 It doesn’t take long for sunny skies to unexpectedly turn dark and grey.

 While you can’t be sure how the day’s forecast will turn out, there are things you can do to prepare for inclement weather.
 These details can prevent guests from running indoors or seeking out another place to eat.

 First, consider the season and time of year.
 Is this normally a rainy season for your area?
 If so, you’ll want to be cautious when accepting reservations or booking events on the rooftop.